 - In the iDRAC Web interface, go to Maintenance > System Update > Rollback.
 The Rollback page displays the devices for which you can rollback the firmware.
-You can view the device name, associated - 2.
-Select one or more devices for which you want to rollback the firmware. - Based on the selected devices, click Install and Reboot or Install Next Reboot.
+You can view the device name, associated devices, currently installed firmware version, and the available firmware rollback version. - 2.
+Select one or more devices for which you want to rollback the firmware. - 3.
+Based on the selected devices, click Install and Reboot or Install Next Reboot.
 If only iDRAC is selected, then click Install.